Mhadi-1382/M-One-personal-assistant/README.md

 Includes interface Typing and Listening - [GUI_v1.0](https://github.com/Mhadi-1382/M-One-personal-assistant/blob/main/GUI_v1.0.rar)

+> **Version 2.4 (Update: Friday, June 24, 2022)**:

+M-One in version 2.4 can do 81 things.

+Important changes in version 2.4:

+change voice, in what language are you written, do you know me, set alarm, edit note, open calculator, open disk c & d & e, open task manager, toggle capslock, toggle numlock, start menu, and...

 ## Installation

 To launch the program, first install the required packages and then use the program safely.